 - 22. The most important step in analyzing the creditworthiness of a corporate or governmental obligor is gauging the resources available to it for fulfilling its commitments relative to the size and timing of those commitments.
 Assessing an obligor's resources for fulfilling its financial commitments is primarily a forward-looking exercise.
 It may entail estimating or projecting future income and cash flows.
 It may include consideration of economic conditions, the regulatory environment, and economic projections and forecasts.
 For business entities, future income and cash flows may come primarily from ongoing operations or investments.
 For governmental entities, income and cash flows may come primarily from taxes.
-In some cases, other resources, including liquid assets or, in the case of a sovereign obligor, the ability to print currency, may be relevant. - 23.
+In some cases, other resources, including liquid assets, may be relevant. - 23.
 The assessment of resources considers both the expected level of future income and cash flows and their potential variability.
 For all types of obligors, the assessment includes both qualitative and quantitative factors. - 24.
 The quantitative side of the analysis focuses primarily on financial analysis and may include an evaluation of an obligor's accounting principles and practices. - 25.
 For business entities, key financial indicators generally include profitability, leverage, cash flow adequacy, liquidity, and financial flexibility.
 For financial institutions and insurers, other critical factors may include asset quality, reserves for losses, asset-liability management, and capital adequacy.
 Off-balance sheet items, such as securitizations, derivative exposures, leases, and pension liabilities, may also be part of the quantitative analysis.
-Cash flow analysis and liquidity assume heightened significance for firms with speculative-grade ratings ('BB+' and lower). - 26.
-For governmental entities, the quantitative factors we assess are different from the factors we assess for business entities; they generally include both economic factors and budgetary and financial performance, as well as additional items for sovereign obligors.
+Cash flow analysis and liquidity assume heightened significance for firms with S&P Global Ratings' 'BB+' ratings (or Taiwan Ratings' 'twBBB+' to 'twA' ratings) and lower. - 26.
+For governmental entities, the quantitative factors we assess are different from the factors we assess for business entities; they generally include both economic factors and budgetary and

+- financial performance.
 The economic side of the analysis typically encompasses demographics, wealth, and growth prospects.
-The budgetary and financial side generally includes budget reserves, external liquidity, and structural budget performance.
-For sovereign obligors, additional quantitative factors that may, in our view, be relevant to our analysis include fiscal policy flexibility, monetary policy flexibility, international investment position, and contingent liabilities associated with potential support for the financial sector.

-- 27. Trends over time and peer comparisons may be part of the quantitative analysis for both business and governmental entities. - 28.
-On the qualitative side, the analysis of business entities focuses on various factors, including: country risk, industry characteristics, and entity-specific factors.
-We intend for our analysis of the country risk factor to capture our assessment of the financial and operating environment that applies broadly to businesses in a particular country, including a country's physical, legal, and financial infrastructure.
-Historically, this assessment has often operated to constrain the ratings of business entities in countries that have high country risk. - 29.
+The budgetary and financial side generally includes budget reserves, external liquidity, and structural budget performance. - 27.
+Trends over time and peer comparisons may be part of the quantitative analysis for both business and governmental entities. - 28.
+On the qualitative side, the analysis of business entities focuses on various factors, including industry characteristics and entity-specific factors.
+For rated entities with material operations outside Taiwan, we further exam country risks, to capture our assessment of the financial and operating environment that applies broadly to businesses in a particular country, including a country's physical, legal, and financial infrastructure. - 29.
 Industry characteristics typically encompass growth prospects, volatility, and technological change, as well as the degree and nature of competition.
 Broadly speaking, the lower the industry risk, the higher the potential credit rating for an obligor in that sector.
 The analysis also considers certain entity-specific factors that we believe can distinguish an individual obligor from its peers.
 These may include diversification of the obligor's products and services as well as risk concentrations, particularly for a financial institution.
 Obligor-specific factors also may include operational effectiveness, overall competitive position, strategy, governance, financial policies, risk management practices, and risk tolerance. - 30.
 Qualitative factors for governmental entities are somewhat different from the factors for business entities.
 Our analysis may encompass political risks, including the effectiveness and predictability of policymaking and institutions and the transparency of processes and data and the accountability of institutions.
-In addition, for sovereign obligors, consideration of political risks may include an assessment of the potential for war, revolution, or other security-related events to affect creditworthiness.
 Other qualitative considerations that may be part of an analysis of a governmental obligor include revenue forecasting, expenditure control, long-term capital planning, debt management, and contingency planning.
 Finally, the assessment of a governmental obligor focuses on the potential that the obligor might default even when it has the resources to meet its financial commitments.